 If you haven’t heard of compounding interest before, go buy “The Wealthy Barber” or borrow it from the library.
-David Chilton, a fellow Waterloo Region resident, describes in laymen’s terms the concepts of paying yourself first and compounding interest.
-The important thing to remember is not so much the quantity you invest, but that you establish the habit of paying yourself first on a regulary basis.
+David Chilton, a fellow Waterloo Region resident, describes in layman’s terms the concepts of paying yourself first and compounding interest.
+The important thing to remember is not so much the quantity you invest, but that you establish the habit of paying yourself first on a regular basis.
 The younger you start, the better, but it’s never too late to begin.
 This one’s important, folks!

 How Will a Budget Improve Your Life?

 What do you want to accomplish in life?
 Is there a trip you want to take, a home you want to buy, a gift you want to give, an item you’ve been dying to own, or security you want to ensure for your future?
 It doesn’t matter what your goals are.
 They don’t need to be the same as anyone else’s and you don’t need anyone else to approve of them.
 What you do have to do, regardless of the goal, is to plan for it.
 S.M.A.R.T.E.R goals are an excellent guide for making sure you are successful.